lookingforcharlie/lookingforcharlie/README.md

 Software Engineer
 ---------------------------------------------

-I've been working as an Event Coordinator for 10 years.
-Got me on board programming in Jan 2021, and coding almost every day since then.
+I am a Software Engineer come from a background as a succesful Event Coordinator.
+Got on board programming in Jan 2021, and coding almost every day since then.

 * 🌍  I'm based in Ontario, Canada
 * 🖥️  See my portfolio at [My Portfolio](http://meetxb.com)
-* 🧠  I'm learning JWT, TypeScript, Next.js
-* ⚡  My record for keeping a soccer ball up is 320 times.
+* ⚡  My record for juggling a soccer ball up is 320 times.

 ### Skills